-Possible war crimes and crimes against humanity have been committed by all parties throughout the conflict.
-Reports by several UN bodies, including the HRC-mandated International Commission of Human Rights Experts on Ethiopia (ICHREE), and investigations by international human rights groups have documented indiscriminate bombings, ethnicbased killings, sexual violence, forced displacement, use of child soldiers, destruction of cultural heritage and the systematic destruction of food, water and health infrastructure.
+Possible war crimes and crimes against humanity were committed by all parties throughout the conflict.
+Reports by several UN bodies, including the HRC-mandated International Commission of Human Rights Experts on Ethiopia (ICHREE), and investigations by international human rights groups documented indiscriminate bombings, ethnic-based killings, sexual violence, forced displacement, use of child soldiers, destruction of cultural heritage and the systematic destruction of food, water and health infrastructure.
 Humanitarian convoys were routinely blocked, attacked and looted by parties to the conflict.
+Aid workers have reported ongoing abuses by the EDF and regional Amhara forces in Tigray despite the peace deal, including looting of civilian property, as well as kidnappings and mass detentions.

-Amnesty International and Human Rights Watch found that Amhara regional officials and special forces and militias, with federal forces' complicity, were responsible for ethnic cleansing of Tigrayans from Western Tigray.
-Amhara authorities subjected the Tigrayan population to restrictions on the basis of their ethnicity, organized transportation to remove them from Western Tigray, confiscated their documents and warned them not to return while simultaneously calling for the settlement of Amhara residents into the area.
+Amnesty International and Human Rights Watch found that Amhara regional forces and militias and the EDF, with ENDF complicity, are responsible for the ethnic cleansing of Tigrayans from Western Tigray.
+Amhara authorities have subjected the Tigrayan population to abuses and restrictions on the basis of their ethnicity and removed them from the area under duress while simultaneously calling for the settlement of Amhara residents into the area.